jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 ---
 {% include JB/setup %}

-Peer reviews are the worst.
-Most people I know dread the prospect of having to write one.
-The kind I'm talking about is where you nominate a handful of your co-workers, and your manager collects their written feedback, usually in the form of 2 or 3 free-response questions, and delivers it in some form to you along with their own synthesis and additional feedback.
-This is pretty common in the tech industry.
-It's what Google and Facebook do, and a lot of startups opt for it by default.

-Peer feedback is the most effective kind of feedback, if done well.
-Only your peers really know what it's like to work with you, and they have the most insightful, nuanced and helpful suggestions for improvement.
-The problem is that good feedback takes a really long time to write.
-It's not uncommon to take 4 or 5 hours to write a single peer review, and that can stretch out over a period of a week or more if you're an expert procrastinator.
+Peer reviews take a ton of time to do well, and every tech company does them.
+Everyone understands how important they are — only your peers really know what it's like to work with you, and they have the most insightful, nuanced and helpful suggestions for improvement — but everyone I know hates writing them.
+The problem is that good feedback takes a really long time to write, sometimes on the order of 4 or 5 hours for a single peer review.

 I'd like to solve this problem.
-You might think that there's a natural tradeoff between quality and time spent, that the higher quality you demand, the more time it will take.
-So there's certainly no way to get higher quality reviews in *less* time.
-That's asking too much!
-Wait, what about in a *quarter* of the time?

-This is all possible, and as a manager I've done it probably 25 times in the last year.
-The thing to realize is, the only thing that makes writing good peer reviews difficult is: writing itself.
+You'd think that there's a natural trade-off between quality and time spent — but you'd be overlooking an important point: the only thing that makes writing peer reviews difficult is: writing itself.

 ### The interview method